 Jet Aircraft

 When people hear the word “jet,” they immediately think “luxury” and “expensive.”
-It’s true that jets are the most expensive of the fixed-wing aircraft categories, but there is a massive price range within the jet category.
+Jets indeed are the most expensive of the fixed-wing aircraft categories, but there is a massive price range within the jet category.
 If you are in the market for a more affordable jet, consider a very light or light jet.

 Here are our top choices under $2 million (including one option under $600,000):